Updated April 29, 2021

 Where are contributions held?

-Contributions to OSF are held at a commercial bank account designated solely dedicated solely to the OSF.
+Contributions to OSF are held at a commercial bank account designated solely to the OSF.
 All contributions to OSF are deposited into this account and all scholarship payments are made from this account.